yhouyang02/CPlannerLite/README.md

 - As a user, I want to be able to view the list of only the starred courses in my worklist.
 - As a user, I want to be able to see the number of total credits in my worklist.
 - As a user, I want to be able to see the number of courses of each subject in my worklist.
-- As a user, I want to be able to receive a reminder when I have added too many courses/credits in my worklist.
+- As a user, I want to be able to receive a reminder when I have added too many courses in my worklist.
 - As a user, I want to be able to see the number of required and optional (non-required) courses in my worklist.